-We did a deep dive on the four most popular training apps, so be sure to check it out if you are getting serious about committing to one.
+We also did a deep dive on the four most popular training apps, so be sure to check it out if you are getting serious about committing to one.
 They typically require a monthly subscription.
 These obviously require an internet connection, and you can access the app through an Ipad, computer, an Apple TV (in some cases) or sometimes via a bike computer.

 If you are not going to use an app, there isn’t much reason to use a smart trainer.
 You might as well instead set your bike up on a regular trainer, save a lot of money, and just listen to some music or watch training DVD or a streaming video.

 This is where it gets complicated.
 You can spend a little or a lot!